kishanhitk/hey-status/README.md

 3. **Viewer**: Can view the dashboard and incidents but cannot make changes.

 Roles are enforced through RLS policies in Supabase, ensuring data security at the database level.

+### Status Heatmap

+HeyStatus includes a Status Heatmap feature that provides a visual representation of service uptime over the past 30 days.
+Here's how it works:

+1. **Data Collection**: The system continuously logs service status changes in the `service_status_logs` table.

+2. **Data Processing**: When rendering the heatmap, the system:
+   - Fetches status logs for the last 30 days
+   - Calculates daily downtime for each service
+   - Determines the appropriate color for each day based on downtime duration

+3. **Visualization**: The heatmap is rendered as a grid, where:
+   - Each row represents a service
+   - Each column represents a day
+   - Cell colors indicate the service status (green for operational, various shades of red for issues)

+4. **Interactivity**: Users can hover over cells to see detailed information about service status for that specific day.

+This feature provides a quick, at-a-glance view of service reliability over time, helping teams identify patterns and potential issues.

 ## Local Development Setup